 Algebra I This course is the foundation for high school mathematics courses.
 Topics include the real number system, simplifying expressions, solving multi-step equations, evaluating and solving linear, quadratic, radical, and rational equations, solving one-variable, compound, linear, and absolute-value inequalities, and solving systems of equations.
 Real world applications are presented within the course content, and a function’s approach is emphasized.
 The successful Algebra I student will be prepared for Geometry.

-Algebra II Algebra II is the last truly sequential course in the high school curriculum, in that while it prepares students to go on to Pre-Calculus, it also gives the student the background to take Statistics.
-Topics of the course shall include but are not limited to in-depth analysis of functions (linear, quadratic, rational, etc.) and systems of functions.
-Exponential and logarithmic functions as well as sequences and series are included, as well as an introduction to basic statistical ideas such as normal probability, measures of center and spread, and basic inferential concepts.
+Algebra II Algebra II is the last truly sequential course in the high school curriculum, in that while it prepares students to go on to Pre-Calculus, it also gives the student the background to take Statistics in addition at a later time in their math careers (which is highly encouraged, as just about everyone would benefit from a basic understanding of Statistics).
+Topics of the course shall include but are not limited to in-depth analysis of functions (linear, quadratic, rational and so on) and of systems of functions.
+Exponential and logarithmic functions as well as sequences and series are included, as well as an introduction to basic statistical ideas (normal probability, measures of center and spread, and basic inferential concepts and the like).

 Geometry We will bridge the gap between the abstraction of Algebra I and the physical world of Geometry by looking at how we can graph the language of math to show how the numbers work and can be physically represented.
 The large topics covered this year will be the following: the building blocks of Geometry (point, line and plane), constructing geometric shapes and figures, line and angle properties, triangle, polygon and circle properties, the Pythagorean Theorem, and basic trigonometry.